specklesystems/speckle-docs/user/autocadcivil.md

 ## Getting Started

-To begin, you'll need to install this Connector and add your Speckle account.
+To begin, you'll need to install this connector and add your Speckle account.
 Follow our instructions in [Speckle Manager](/user/manager) if you haven't already.

 Once installed, you can find this connector in the `Add-Ins` tab under `Speckle 2`.
 Clicking this button will open the Speckle connector interface, which shows a list of all the projects you currently have in the model.